ShreyashGupta-97/Long-Term-Memory-Agent-for-LLMs/Readme.md

 This project implements a **memory storage and retrieval agent** using OpenAI APIs, designed to give GPT models persistent long-term memory across conversations.
 The system records relevant "memories" from user inputs, efficiently storing them in a semantic vector store and retrieving them upon request.

 ### Key Features
 - **Add Memories:** Extracts discrete facts from user messages and stores them as memories.
-Prevents duplication of information by accident
+Prevents duplication of information by accident bu confirming from the user.
 - **Retrieve Memories:** Answers user queries by retrieving relevant stored memories and synthesizing responses.
 - **Delete Memories:** Removes specified memories when the user indicates they no longer apply.
 - **Multi-User/Session Support:** Configured to isolate memories by user/session.
 - **Persistent Storage:** Linked with a vector database (Chroma) for durable storage of embeddings and facts.
 - **Intent Classification:** Automatically infers user intent (add, retrieve, delete) from messages using GPT.
 - **Safe Operations:** Prompts for confirmation before deleting memories to prevent accidental loss.
+Checks similarity score first to reduce human involvement in accidental deletion of facts

 ---